SinaSys/items_selector/README.md

 <br>

 ## Widgets

-`ListSelector`, `GridSelector`, and `WrapSelector` provide a flexible solution for selecting items from a collection, supporting both single and multi-selection modes.
+**ListSelector, GridSelector, and WrapSelector** provide a flexible solution for selecting items from a collection, supporting both single and multi-selection modes.

 ### 🔹 Common Properties (Available in All Widgets)
 - **`items`** → Defines the available list of items.